-We fit model~(\ref{modelgleichung}) using a component-wise gradient boosting algorithm, where the expected loss is minimized step-wise along the steepest gradient descent.
-It is an adaption of the algorithm presented in \citet{brh2015}, which was modified from \citet{hothorn2014}.
-Advantages of this approach are that it can deal with a large number of covariates, it performs variable selection, and includes regularization. \citet{Buehlmann2003L2boosting} discuss theoretical properties of gradient boosting w.r.t.\ sum of squares errors, which is typically referred to as $L_2$-Boosting, for scalar responses.
-They show -- simplifying to a single learner -- that bias decays exponentially fast while estimator variance increases in exponentially small steps over the boosting iterations, which supports the general practice of stopping the algorithm early before it eventually reaches the standard (penalized) least squares estimate. \citet{LutzBuehlmann2006BoostingHighMultivariate} show consistency of component-wise $L_2$-Boosting for linear regression with both high-dimensional multivariate response and predictors.
-Similar to these predecessors, our $L_2$-Boosting algorithm for Bayes Hilbert spaces simplifies to repeated re-fitting of residuals -- which, however, present densities in our case.
+We fit model~(\ref{modelgleichung}) using a component-wise gradient boosting algorithm, where the (empirical) expected loss is minimized step-wise along the steepest gradient descent.
+It is an adaption of the algorithm presented in \citet{brh2015}, which was built on that in \citet{hothorn2014}.
+Advantages of this approach are that it can deal with a large number of covariates, it performs variable selection, and includes regularization. \citet{Buehlmann2003L2boosting} discuss theoretical properties of gradient boosting with respect to sum of squares errors, which is typically referred to as $L^2$-Boosting, for scalar responses.
+They show -- simplifying to a single learner -- that bias decays exponentially fast while estimator variance increases in exponentially small steps over the boosting iterations, which supports the general practice of stopping the algorithm early before it eventually reaches the standard (penalized) least squares estimate. \citet{LutzBuehlmann2006BoostingHighMultivariate} show consistency of component-wise $L^2$-Boosting for linear regression with both high-dimensional multivariate response and predictors.
+Similar to these predecessors, our $L^2$-Boosting algorithm for Bayes Hilbert spaces simplifies to repeated re-fitting of residuals -- which, however, present densities in our case.

 \ifnum\value{jasa}=1 { } \else{} \fi